marinamossa/star-parallax/README.md

 # star-parallax
-generation of the starry sky
+Generation of the starry sky
+HTML/CSS/JS